-The Institute has established its distinctive approach towards this comprehensive Vision by modelling it in the form of four aspects which are so unique and proprietary to the Institute that it is a part of the Institute's

-Excitement of Innovation Entrepreneurship (d) Exponent for Development of a Rounded Personality with Global Vision and Social Responsibility.
+The Institute has established its distinctive approach towards this comprehensive Vision by modelling it in the form of four aspects which are so unique and proprietary to the Institute that it is a part of the Institute's Intellectual Property in the form of a trademark.
+Four aspects are- (a) Excellence in Academics (b) Exploration of Knowledge through Research (c) Excitement of Innovation Entrepreneurship (d) Exponent for Development of a Rounded Personality with Global Vision and Social Responsibility.
 Excellence in Academics: A high quality of academic excellence can provide value-added experience for the students.
 The positive outcomes are achieved by designing the curriculum to meet the global requirements and through teaching-learning methods blended with ethical values.
 The structured induction of the student into the curriculum enables to visualize the career opportunities and the approach towards achieving them.
 Exploration of Knowledge through Research: The Institute's determination to be transformed into a centre research excellence through Research Based Learning Teaching.
 The Research and development cell (R D cell), of the institute is equipped with advanced level research Laboratories to facilitate the academic and sponsored projects and provides the knowledge regarding advanced technologies, enabling the students to carry out interdisciplinary research.
 Excitement of Innovation Entrepreneurship: The institute provides a platform to business Start-ups' to develop their ideas into commercially viable products.
 ED Cell crucially works on generating the excitement in the young brains to produce innovation and thus laying the stones for entrepreneurship.
 Exponent for Development of a Rounded Personality with Global Vision and Social Responsibility: The institute enables the students to participate in Co-Curricular Activities (CCA) and Extra Curricular Activities (ECA) there by helps to enhance all rounded personality to strongly face the turbulent road of the future.
 Career guidance, Personal counselling, Training are well structured through a Mentoring Training and Placement (MTP) centre.
 SVCP has conducted many seminars and guest lectures.
 Many Pharma experts do visit the college for guest lectures, training program as well as for interviews and placement.
 SVCP placement cell has developed a strong and huge network with many pharma professionals and pharmaceutical companies.
 The Sri Venkateswara College of Pharmacy works with objectives: ?
 To provide the exposure to current research trends in pharmaceutical industry. ?
 To improve practical knowledge and technical skill of students. ?
 To acquaint the students about various aspects in pharmaceutical industry like quality system.